U-PROX CLC G80

 Single-sided door control panel

-- One single-sided door
+- Single-sided door

 - Built-in RTE (REX) touch button